feathersui/feathersui-website/docs/haxe-openfl/build-android.md

 1. You may have downloaded the wrong version of the Android NDK.
 You must use **r15c** specifically.
 Newer versions will not work.

 1. You may have used the wrong path to the Android NDK on your file system.
 Check that the root folder of the SDK contains multiple sub-folders and files, including a README file.

+### Error: Failed to install the following Android SDK packages as some licences have not been accepted.

+YOu may need to install a specific version of the Android SDK platform tools in **Android Studio**.
+The error message will include the version that you need, in a format like this:

+> platforms;android-28 Android SDK Platform 28

+Open the **Android Studio** settings, and install the Android SDK platform tools with the specified API version.
+For the example above, API version _28_ refers to _Android 9.0 (Pie)_.

 > ### Did you get some other error message that you don't understand?
 >